 The differences between the global and regional systems reveal themselves in the boundary layer and at the surface over land, as expected.
 A comparison of the regional analysis product with the regional day 1 forecast (Fig. S.1) shows some differences between the regional ENSEMBLE forecast and analysis, with the analysis generally having lower concentrations near the surface.
-At the boundaries of the regional domain, the ENSEMBLE agrees well with CAMS-global, indicating that the implementation of the boundary conditions was done properly.
-Over the full domain there is a good match between the global and regional CAMS analyses and forecasts between 1 and 5 km altitude.
-These results are similar to previous quarters.

-For high altitude stations, Fig. S.2, mostly an overestimation between 5% and 25% is observed for the ENSEMBLE first day forecast, while comparison against ozonesondes shows a milder overestimation in the 7-11% range (also Fig. S.3).
-Time correlations at high-altitude and GAW stations range between 0.32 and 0.78 during this period.
-The CAMS regional forecast and analysis preform equally when compared with the GAW station observations.
+For high altitude stations, Fig. S.2, mostly an overestimation between up to 25% is observed for the ENSEMBLE first day forecast, while comparison against ozonesondes shows a milder overestimation in the 3-15% range (also Fig. S.3).
+Time correlations at high-altitude and GAW stations range between 0.45 and 0.93 during this period with noticeably improved figures for the ENSEMBLE analyses as compared to the ENSEMBLE forecast in the case 3 out of the 5 GAW stations.